dhrubo55/personal-blog/content/posts/day97-part3.md

 - **Parallel Streams** - When and when not to use them
 - **Structured Concurrency (Preview)** - Better async task management

-Next time you're tempted to spawn a raw `Thread`, ask yourself: **which of these 13 patterns actually fits my use case?**
+Next time you're tempted to spawn a raw `Thread`, ask yourself: **which of these 13 patterns fits my use case?**

 That's the question I'm learning to answer.